-Oily skin is skin that produces an excess of sebum which is an oil produced by the body naturally.
-The good news is that oily skin is usually less prone to fine lines and wrinkles than dry skin.
-The bad news is that oily skin can be, well, uppity.
-The excess oil produced by oily skin can often clog pores, cause irritation, and—if there is such a thing—cause a little too much “glow.”
+Oily skin is skin that produces an excess of sebum, which is an oil produced by the body naturally.
+The good news is that oily skin is usually less prone to fine lines and wrinkles.
+However, the excess oil produced by oily skin can often clog pores, cause irritation, and unwanted shine.

 How do I know if I have oily skin?
 What are the signs of oily skin?

 Oily skin often shines due to the excess amount of oil on the surface of your skin.
 Although that shine is usually on the t-zone—the nose and forehead—it can be found all over the face.
 Those with oily skin often have more visible pores.

 What products should I use if I have oily skin?